Skip to main content

 Alternative titles for this job include

-Business development managers build relationships with customers, suppliers and partners.
-They help businesses grow and improve.
+Business development managers build long-lasting relationships with customers and help their businesses to grow and improve.

 Average salary (a year)